 VIII.
 As per AS-15 'Employee Benefit' issued by ICAI.
 "An entity should determine the present value of defined benefit obligations and their fair value of any plan asset so that the amounts recognised in the financial statement do not differ materially from the amounts that would be determine at the balance sheet date.

-Further, according to para 7.14 of the Accounting Standard 15 - 'Employee Benefits' issued by the Institute of Chartered Accountants of India, "Plan assets comprise:
+Further, according to para 7.14 of the Accounting Standard 15 - 'Employee Benefits'

-- a) assets held by a long-term employee benefit fund; and - b) qualifying insurance policies."
+- issued by the Institute of Chartered Accountants of India, "Plan assets comprise: a) assets held by a long-term employee benefit fund; and - b) qualifying insurance policies."

-The financial statements of the school revealed Rs.11,22,36,016 towards provision for gratuity and Rs.
-4,61,70,588 towards provision for leave encashment as on 31.03.2018 based on the actuarial valuation report.
+The financial statements of the school revealed Rs.12,27,97,954 towards provision for gratuity and Rs.5,32,38,403 towards provision for leave encashment as on 31.03.2018 based on the actuarial valuation report.
 However, the school has not deposited any amount with LIC (or any other agency) as instructed by the Directorate's vide DOE order No. F.DE-15/Act-I/WPC-4109/Part/13/16250-254 dated 22.06.2017 issued by the Directorate of Education post evaluation of fee increase proposal for academic session 2016-17 and order No. F.DE.15(98)/PSB/2019/1458-1462 dated 07.02.2019 issued post evaluation of fee increase proposal for academic session 2017-18.

 The school explained that it has maintained investment in the form of fixed deposit with the banks which cannot be construed as investment in 'Plan Assets' within the meaning of AS-15.
 And therefore, the said investment has not been considered while deriving the fund position of the school.
-However, the actual payment made by the school during the financial year 2018-19 has been considered while evaluating the fund position of the school.
+Accordingly, provision for gratuity and leave encashment have not been considered in the calculation of fund position of the school.